cheme/mydht/blog/tunnel.md

   fn read_error(&mut self, &mut Self::TR) -> Result<usize>;
 }
 ```
-very similar to reply info (except that error writer do not return content but an error id only, plus proxying is done with a specific writer, and error reading also).
+Very similar to reply info.
+EW the error writer is similar to a reply writer but it only replies an id (so not ExtWrite), similarily there is no specific writer and proxy implementation (TunnelNoHop implementation need to manage those case) :
-with :

 ```rust
 pub trait TunnelErrorWriter {
   fn write_error<W : Write>(&mut self, &mut W) -> Result<()>;
 }
 ```
+No content to write as the error id is contained in the writer.
+We can see here that some issue will occurs in mydht or any real use case : the error code is taken from the tunnel object (method 'get_current_error_info') and with multiple routing that is really not convenient, EI should be use as parameter if the TunnelError trait but we can keep it as a TODO until actual integration.

 ## TunnelManager

-a Tunnel but with caching capability
+A Tunnel but with caching capability, 'Full' implementation requires this constraint.
+If splitting 'Full' implementation into its different mode, the mode with all info contained in its frame will not need it.

 ```rust
 pub trait TunnelManager : Tunnel + CacheIdProducer where Self::RI : RepInfo,